shubhamzanwar/design-patterns/4-adapter/README.md

 # Adapter Pattern 🔌

 The Adapter pattern is a structural design pattern.
 It allows 2 or more incompatible objects to interface with each other.

-The first thing that comes to mind it probably the adapters for wall-sockets that allow your indian phone charger to fit into european wall sockets! 😂.
-That's exactly what adapters are.
+The first thing that comes to mind it probably the adapters for wall-sockets that allow your Indian phone charger to fit into European wall sockets! 😂 That's exactly what adapters are.
 They are wrapper classes written around non-uniform classes so that the end result exposes a uniform API.

 In case this is difficult to grasp, the following example should help:

-### Translator
+### Translator example

-Consider that you're a regular english speaking person who has just migrated to Spain. 🇪🇸 Your neighbor is a pleasant looking person and you'd like to be friends with this individual.
+Consider that you're a regular english speaking person who has just migrated to Spain. 🇪🇸 Your neighbour is a pleasant looking person and you'd like to be friends with this individual.
 However, there's one problem. 😨

-_Every one in your neighborhood speaks Español exclusively.
-Oh, also, you don't speak spanish_ 😞
+_Every one in your neighbourhood speaks Español exclusively.
+Oh, also, you don't speak Spanish_ 😞

 In order to communicate with your potential friend, you would need some sort of translator to help convert your speech from English to Spanish.
 In programming terms, this translator is what we call an adapter!

 Let's understand at how this would look in code.

-As a first step, let's create the interface that a normal spanish-speaking person would implement along with the structs for both, the spanish and the english speaking person.
+As a first step, let's create the interface that a normal Spanish-speaking person would implement along with the structs for both, the Spanish and the English speaking person.

 ```go
 type SpeakSpanish interface {